devutkarsh/blog.github.io/content/post/getting-started-with-kubernetes-manifests.md

 Error The bucket is in this region: us-east-1.
 Please use this region to retry the request (Service: Amazon S3; Status Code: 301; Error Code: PermanentRedirect; Request ID: ....
 ```

-You can refer to the yaml's on my github repo as well --> [Kubernetes deployment and service example yaml](https://github.com/devutkarsh/kubernetes/tree/master/apps/service-bases/s3-streamer).
+You can refer to the yaml's on my GitHub repo as well --> [Kubernetes deployment and service example yaml](https://github.com/devutkarsh/kubernetes/tree/master/apps/service-bases/s3-streamer).

-I will be next writing on how to setup these manifest for better configuration management to support deployment on different environments and support [Multiple environments (DEV, Staging, QA, Prod) with Kubernetes and Kustomize](../how-to-configure-kubernetes-manifests-for-multiple-environments)
+I will be next writing on how to set up these manifest for better configuration management to support deployment on different environments and support [Multiple environments (DEV, Staging, QA, Prod) with Kubernetes and Kustomize](../how-to-configure-kubernetes-manifests-for-multiple-environments)